-For caregivers of young children with disabilities
+For caregivers of young children with special needs

-Specialised support in the form of early intervention services offers help for young children with disabilities to develop and to maximise their potential in their growing years.
+develop and to maximise their potential in their growing years.
 Often, they benefit most from such help in their

 special needs may improve their health, language and communication, cognitive development, and social and emotional

 find out more about what EIPIC is, the importance of early intervention, and learn tips on how to support your child

 For caregivers of persons with acquired disabilities

 who are coping and surviving, and have personal expertise to share.
 Some caregiver support groups are more informal;

 disabilities, you could also check if it provides caregiver support activities or programmes.

 Bringing your loved ones with disabilities home from hospital

-Bringing your loved ones home after an extended hospital stay can be both joyful and a little frightening.
-Here are some things you can do.
+Bringing your loved one home after a hospital stay can be both joyful and a little

-Working with the healthcare system
+Working with healthcare providers